 (Offered as THDA 250 and FAMS 341.)
 This studio production class will focus on multiple ways of tracking, viewing, and capturing bodies in motion.
 The course will emphasize working with the camera as an extension of the body to explore radically different points of view and senses of focus.
 We will experiment with different techniques and different kinds of bodies (human, animal, and object) to bring a heightened awareness of kinesthetic involvement, animation and emotional immediacy to the bodies on screen and behind the camera.
 In addition, we will interject and follow bodies into different perceptions of time, progression, place and relationship.
 In the process, we will express various experiences and theories of embodiment and question what constitutes a body.
 Depending on student interests, final projects can range from choreographies for the camera to fictional narratives to documentary studies.
 The class will alternate between camera sessions, both in the studio and on location, and sessions in the editing suite working with Final Cut Pro.

 Requisite: Previous experience in composition.
 Limited to 12 students.
 Spring semester.
-Professor Woodson.2014-15: Not offered
+Professor Woodson.2017-18: Offered in Spring 2018

 (Offered as THDA 352, FAMS 342 and MUSI 352.)
 The focus of this studio course will be to create performances, events, happenings and installations in multiple locations both on and off campus.
 This course is especially designed for students in dance, theater, film/video, art, music and creative writing who want to explore the challenges and potentials in creating performances outside of traditional "frames" or venues (e.g., the theater, the gallery, the lecture hall, etc.).
 At the center of our inquiry will be questions of space, place and community.
 In the first few weeks of the semester we will tour different sites and research multiple historical and contemporary examples of site-specific performances and artists across media.
 We will then select different sites--based on student interest and location access--and spend the rest of the semester creating events/performances on site.
 Students will work in collaborative teams to create these performances for these places.
 Interaction with communities at these sites will also be explored, connecting the artistic work to community engagement and raising awareness of the issues and ethics involved in site-specific performance.
 These projects will be performed in process and at the end of the semester in a three-day festival.
 Different guest artists in dance, theater, art, sound and political activism will join the class and work with designated groups.
 (Class meeting Fridays 1-4; outside rehearsal/lab sessions TBA.)